The Buddhist Coalition for Democracy

 • We believe no one should be discriminated against or subjected to cruelty on the basis of ethnicity, race, religion, country of origin, political beliefs, age, gender, or sexual orientation.

-• We believe in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights which affirm the dignity and basic rights of every individual.
+• We believe in the inherent dignity and fundamental rights of every individual as affirmed by the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

 • We believe everyone should have access to the necessities of food, shelter, clothing, a living wage, a decent education, and quality health care.